dutu/cryptox/README.md

 > 2. MINOR version increments when functionality in a backwards-compatible manner are introduced
 > 3. PATCH version increments when backwards-compatible bug fixes are made

-**IMPORTANT NOTE**: Major version zero (0.y.z) is for initial development.
-Anything may change at any time.
-The public API should not be considered stable.

 See detailed [ChangeLog](CHANGELOG.md)